ethersphere/bee/README.md

 bee --config node1.yaml start
 ```

 When the node starts it will print out some of its `p2p addresses` in a multiaddress form like this: `/ip4/127.0.0.1/tcp/7071/p2p/16Uiu2HAm2LXfYsY9pXtgGdQ8oPb3bAkxwpfBE6AMzcscH1UkQLZM`.
-This address is the `bootnonde address`.
+This address is the `bootnode address`.

 ### Starting other nodes